 Leo Carrillo State Beach

 Hermosa Beach has a sandy bottom and is good for most levels of surfers.
 Also, it tends to attract some advanced wave riders.
 The pier is a lure for tourists, so surfers should expect an audience.

-TC's is a grade-A surfing spot accessible from the 110 Freeway (Gaffey exit).
-The rocky reef is geared towards experienced wave riders.Continue to 13 of 15 below.
+TCs in San Pedro is a grade-A surfing spot accessible from the 110 Freeway.
+The rocky reef is geared toward experienced wave riders.
+Summer typically offers the best conditions.

 Like Santa Monica, Venice Beach is a centrally located surf spot that appeals to wave riders of all levels.
 The beach will be crowded with tourists and the water filled with local riders.

 Regular waves grace Zeros.
 This water is best left for experienced surfers.
 The surf is frequent, and the bottom contains coral and some sharp rocks.
 You can find Zeroes at Nicholas Canyon Beach, not far from Leo Carrillo State Beach.